Skip to main content

 DIY pet beds and bedding

-Make your own pet bed for a little luxury at a fraction of the price.
+Why not make your own pet bed for a little pocket-friendly luxury?

 Cat beds

 Instead, try a large cardboard box with a pillow inside.
-For a super quick DIY flourish, put the box inside an old t-shirt and use the head hole as an entrance, giving your cat a safe hidey hole that they love!
+And for a super-quick, DIY flourish put the box inside an old t-shirt and use the head hole as an entrance.
+This will give your cat a safe hidey-hole that they love!

 Dog beds

 For dogs, a basic single duvet with a washable throw on top works wonders.
-You could also try trusted selling sites where people often give away free used cot bed mattresses that give older dogs the extra support and comfort they need.
+You could also try trusted selling sites where people give away free, used cot mattresses.
+These are great for giving older dogs the extra support and comfort they need.

-Put pet beds away from draughts – near a radiator is always a good spot!
+Remember to put pet beds away from draughts – near a radiator is usually a good spot!

 Rat and mouse hammocks

-Rats love a soft, snuggly hammock to sleep in, but these can be pricey to buy ready-made.
-Non-pill fleece can be bought at a low cost, or you could use towels, old duvet covers, pillowcases, t-shirts, or old jumpers!
-It’s really easy to cut these up and make them into hammocks.
+Rats love a soft, snuggly hammock to sleep in.
+But they can be pricey to buy ready-made.
+To make your own, you can buy anti-pill fleece at a low cost.
+Or you could use old duvet covers, pillowcases, t-shirts or old jumpers!
+It’s easy to cut these up and make them into hammocks.

-Find out how to make one in our rat hammock article.
+Find out how to make your own rat hammock.

-Remember, sleep areas need softer bedding than your cage floor.
+Remember, sleeping areas need softer bedding than the cage floor.
 So, what better way to keep your rodents busy and save some pennies than with torn-up toilet paper?
 Just make sure it’s a basic toilet roll, unscented and with no added oils.
+This is for use in any area they sleep, including hiding spaces.

-For rats, you can also try hanging up a toilet roll with the sheets still on.
+For rats, you can also try hanging up a full toilet roll.
 Your little pets will pull off what they need and arrange things exactly how they want.
-Our small pet specialist does this for her rats and they love it!
+We do this for the rats at our centre and they love it!

 DIY cat scratching mats